 - Location: Virtual (register here)

-This session will feature Patricia McKenzie, as she shares her story navigating the Canadian healthcare system as an immigrant, after a Stage 4 kidney disease diagnosis in 2004.
-Other key themes will include:
+This session featured Patricia McKenzie, as she shares her story navigating the Canadian healthcare system as an immigrant, after a Stage 4 kidney disease diagnosis in 2004.
+Other key themes included:

 - Navigating the healthcare system as a Black immigrant